CANALETTO (1697-1768)

 Unlike his predecessor Carlevarijs, Canaletto is not interested in official celebrations.
 He prefers to observe everyday life in all the variety of costumes and occupations of this cosmopolitan city.
 The ambiance of Ascension day is very specific and he does not disdain the subject, but the Bucentaur, while perfectly recognizable, is always far behind the bustling quay and the well-loaded gondolas.

-On July 6, 2005 at lot 20, Christie's sold for £ 11.4M including premium from a lower estimate of £ 4M a view taken from the Riva degli Schiavoni, in the superb light of the end of the day, with the Bucentaur docked at the Molo.
+On July 6, 2005 at lot 20, Christie's sold for £ 11.4M from a lower estimate of £ 4M a view taken from the Riva degli Schiavoni, in the superb light of the end of the day, with the Bucentaur docked at the Molo.
+The image is shared by Wikimedia.

-This 152 x 138 cm oil on canvas was painted circa 1754.
+This 152 x 138 cm oil on canvas was painted ca 1754.
 Canaletto, settled in London since 1746, certainly responded to a specific request from an English aristocrat who will be its first owner.
 The canvas is still in its period frame of English style, carved, pierced and gilded.

 Unlike his predecessor Carlevarijs, Canaletto is not interested in official celebrations.
 He prefers to observe everyday life in all the variety of costumes and occupations of this cosmopolitan city.
 The ambiance of Ascension day is very specific and he does not disdain the subject, but the Bucentaur, while perfectly recognizable, is always far behind the bustling quay and the well-loaded gondolas.